hphelion/docs.hpcloud.com/apispecs/swift/hp-object-storage-api.md

 With this one-item response we received less than the limit number of names, indicating that this is the end of the list.

-## 2.9 <a id="pseudo_hierachies"></a>Pseudo-Hierarchical Folders or Directories
+## 2.9 <a id="pseudo_hierarchies"></a>Pseudo-Hierarchical Folders or Directories

 You can simulate a hierarchical structure in HP Cloud Object Storage by following a few guidelines.
-Object names must contain a delimeter character to indicate the hierarchical structure.
+Object names must contain a delimiter character to indicate the hierarchical structure.

 By default `GET /v1/{account}/{container}` returns all objects in the container.
 You can search for a subset of names